 Usually, the case goes to a jury that decides whether the property owner is responsible.
 The jury considers the actions the premises owner took or did not take, whether it was reasonable, and whether it was the right way to maintain the property.
 For example, a big part of premises liability is proving that the property owner or the commercial tenant knew or should have known of the condition that caused the accident.

 As an example, a customer spills milk in a grocery store and another customer slips on it.
 If the incident happens immediately, a jury may decide the accident was not the landowner’s responsibility in that Richmond premises liability case.
 If the milk sits on the floor for 10 minutes, one of the employees should have seen that and cleaned it up—and there may be evidence in the form of video that supports that.
 The jurors listen to all the evidence, hear the facts, and decide how long the milk remained on the floor and whether that length of time gives rise to liability.

 A strong premises liability case has large damages.
 The number one factor is the number of medical damages of an individual.
 Most commercial places have $1,000,000 or more in insurance available.
 The main goal is to persuade the insurance company to give a settlement because going to a jury with a slip and fall is very risky.
-Many juries do not take kindly to a slip and fall when it appears that a plaintiff is out for money.
+Many juries do not take kindly to this type of case when it appears that a plaintiff is out for money.